davorg/dmp/chapters/chapter07.md

 These two functions do very similar things.
-The only difference is that sprintf returns its results in a scalar variable, whereas printf will write them directly to a file handle.
+The only difference is that sprintf returns its results in a scalar variable, whereas printf will write them directly to a filehandle.
 Both of the functions take a format description followed by a list of values which are substituted into the format string.
 The contents of the format string control how the values appear in the final result.
 At each place in